abbotto/rectangular/readme/components.md

 	- Services (js)

 ### Component Assets
-- Asset files are kept in component directories and are comprised of any or all of the following types:
+- `Component asset` files are kept in component directories and are comprised of any or all of the following types:
 	- Tests (js)
 	- Styles (scss)
 	- Models ([data|mixin]json)